tenjin/tenjin-android-sdk/README.md

+Please see our <a href="https://github.com/Ordinance/tenjin-android-sdk/wiki">Release Notes</a> to see detailed version history.

 For Unity-specific instructions, please visit https://github.com/Ordinance/tenjin-unity-sdk.

 Tenjin Android SDK (v1.7.8) - Google Play and Amazon Store support
 ==================
+**Note: We recommend using the latest version of <a href="https://developer.android.com/studio/index.html">Android Studio</a> when integrating our SDK.**

 Manifest requirements:
 ----